guiwitz/napari-convpaint/README.md

 ## API

-You can now use the API in a fashion very similar to the napari plugin.
+You can use the Convpaint API in a fashion very similar to the napari plugin.
 The ConvpaintModel class combines a feature extractor and a classifier model, and holds all the parameters defining the model.
 Initialize a ConvpaintModel object, train its classifier and use it to segment an image:

 ```Python
 cp_model = ConvpaintModel("dino") # alternatively use vgg, cellpose or gaussian